 Negative equity is when the value of your property is less than the amount owed on your mortgage.
 This means that if you wish to sell your house, the sale amount will not cover the amount you need to clear your mortgage.
 In other words if you do sell your house you will still be left with an outstanding loan.

 Many people in negative equity see this as a barrier to moving.
-At Bank of Ireland we recognise that you may have a need to move to a different home depending on your circumstances and we have a solution for you, even if you are in negative equity.
+We recognise that you may have a need to move to a different home depending on your circumstances and we have a solution for you, even if you are in negative equity.

 We may be able to provide a mortgage for a new home where you bring the negative equity portion of your current mortgage across to your new mortgage.

 - Apartment holders in negative equity who want to move to a bigger property/house.